winitzki/scall/tutorial/programming_dhall.md

 Let us look at examples of implementing a `Foldable` typeclass evidence for some   functors.
 In each case, we pick some order for putting the data items stored in a functor value into a list.
-We just need to take care to extract all available data items:
+We just need to take care to extract all available data:
 ```dhall
 let F1 = λ(a : Type) → { data : a, count : Natural }
 -- F1 stores just one data item of type `a`.
 let foldableF1 : Foldable F1 = { toList = λ(a : Type) → λ(c : F1 a) → [ c.data ] }
 let F2 = λ(a : Type) → { p : a, q : a, r : Optional a }
 -- F2 can store either two or three data items.
 let foldableF2 : Foldable F2 = { toList = λ(a : Type) → λ(c : F2 a) →
    [ c.p, c.q ] # merge { None = [] : List a,  Some = λ(x : a) → [ x ] } c.r
 }
 let F3 = λ(a : Type) → < Left : Pair a a | Right : { x : Bool, y : a, z : List a } >
 -- F3 stores either exactly two data items, or a data item and a list.
 let foldableF3 : Foldable F3 = { toList = λ(a : Type) → λ(c : F3 a) →